baisula2008/bishop_puzzle_game01/README.md

 +---+---+---+---+
 |   | B |   | B |
 +---+---+---+---+
 Rules

-Movement: Bishops move diagonally, following standard chess rules.
+Bishop Movement: Bishops move diagonally, following standard chess rules.

-Attack Restriction: Bishops cannot move to squares under attack by opposing pieces.
+No Conflicts: A bishop cannot move to a position under attack by the opposing bishop.

-Turn Flexibility: Moves are not turn-based; any piece can be moved at any time.
+Flexibility: The sequence of moves is not turn-based; any bishop can be moved first.

-Gameplay Mechanics

-The game starts with bishops in the initial positions.

-Players or the program moves the bishops step by step following the rules to reach the goal state.

-The program ensures that no invalid moves are made and calculates the optimal sequence of moves.

-Implementation Details
+Objective
+Swap black and white bishops while respecting movement constraints, ensuring no invalid moves, and finding the optimal solution.

 Features

-Two-Phase Movement: The project identifies the most efficient sequence of moves to swap positions while adhering to the rules.

-Rule Enforcement: Ensures all moves follow chess mechanics and avoid invalid states.
+Interactive Simulation: A graphical interface displays each bishop's movement step-by-step.
+Rule Enforcement: Chess constraints are rigorously followed.

-Optimized Solution: Utilizes the Breadth-First Search (BFS) algorithm to find the shortest path to the goal state.
+Optimal Algorithm: Uses Breadth-First Search (BFS) to minimize the number of moves.

-Interactive Simulation: Clear step-by-step representation of bishop movements for visualization.

-Test Coverage: Implements JUnit tests to ensure the correctness of the solution.

-Technologies and Libraries Used
+Testing & Debugging: Ensures code quality using JUnit tests for corner cases.
+Two-Phase Logic: Plans efficient, rule-compliant steps for swapping bishops.
+Tools & Technologies
+Programming

-Programming Language: Java
+Language: Java

-Libraries/Frameworks:

-TinyLog: Used for lightweight logging throughout the application.
+Frameworks/Libraries
+JavaFX: For interactive visualization of the game board and movements.
+TinyLog: Lightweight logging is used to monitor program execution.

-Lombok: Reduces boilerplate code with annotations like @Getter, @Setter, and @Data.
+Lombok: Reduces boilerplate code with annotations (@Getter, @Setter, @Data).

-JavaFX: Provides a graphical user interface for visualizing the board and movements.

-JUnit: Facilitates unit testing to ensure the program works as expected.

-Maven (mvn): Used for project management and dependency integration.
+JUnit: Ensures robust functionality through unit tests.
+Maven: Dependency integration and project management.
+Architecture & Design

-Design Pattern: MVC (Model-View-Controller) ensures a clean and maintainable code structure.
+MVC Design Pattern: Ensures clean, maintainable, and scalable code organization.

-Algorithms and Data Structures
+Algorithms & Data Structures

-Breadth-First Search (BFS): Used to find the shortest path for bishop movements while avoiding conflicts.
+Breadth-First Search (BFS): Computes the shortest path to swap positions while avoiding invalid states.

-2D Array: Represents the game board and tracks the positions of all bishops.
+2D Array: Represents the chessboard layout and tracks bishop positions.

-Coordinate Pairs: Represents the moves in a structured form.
+Coordinate System: Encodes positions and moves to facilitate calculations.
+Usage Instructions

+Clone the Repository:
+git clone <repository-url>
+Build the Project:
+mvn compile
+Run the Program:
+mvn javafx:run
+Execute Unit Tests:
+mvn test
+Interactive Experience: View the movement visualization in the graphical interface.
-Example Gameplay Sequence
+Example Gameplay

-Move 1: Black bishop from (0,1) to (1,2)
+Move 1: Black bishop from (0,1) to (1,2).

 +---+---+---+---+
 |   |   |   | B |